bruhmoment3124/AGL/README.md

 takes x position, y position, radius x, radius y, color and draws a circle or oval

 # [Examples](https://github.com/bruhmoment3124/AGL/tree/main/examples)
+There are 2 ways to make a window with AGL, first is:
 ```
 #include <AGL.h>